dgerabagi/data-curation-environment/flattened_repo.md

 </file_artifact>

 <file path="src/backend/services/file-tree.service.ts">
-// Updated on: C189 (Add .git and venv to non-selectable patterns) import * as vscode from "vscode";
+// Updated on: C190 (Add .venv to non-selectable patterns) import * as vscode from "vscode";
 import * as path from "path";
 import * as fs from "fs/promises";